ironsheep/RPi-P2D2-Support/README.md

 ## Interface: Non-tasked GPIOs

 If you are using the remaining 15 non-purposed GPIOs then when you decide the purpose and configuration needed for a pin you can set a boot-time configuration entry so the pin you need will be configured correctly from boot.
-Entries to do this are placed in ```/boot/config.txt``` [^5]
+Entries to do this are placed in ```/boot/config.txt``` <sup name="a6">[6](#f6)</sup>

 ## Special Setup Notes